How to Make the Most of Two Weeks in New Zealand

 Things to Do on the Road to Wellington

 - Along the Kapiti Coast, stop by one of the beaches like Peka Peka Beach or Queen Elizabeth Park.
-Or take a tour to Kapiti Island to check out the native bird sanctuary.
+Or take a tour to Kapiti Island to check out the native bird sanctuary (more info on Viator and Tripadvisor).

 Accommodation in Wellington